aRibra/nano-web-crawler/README.md

 ## Python Script
 - Search query keywords are defined in an array.
 - A downloader thread is created and started per search query keyword in the array.
-- Downloaded videos are saved in a previously define path in the system.
+- Downloaded videos are saved in a previously defined path in the system.

 ## C++ code
 - Reads downloaded files.
-- Captrues frames every 'x μs'.
+- Captures frames every 'x μs'.
 - Saves frames in JPEG format.

 ## Libraries